vitovicenti/Process-Mining/README.md

-# Process-Mining
+# Process Mining Case Study
-Case study for the exam of "Formal Methods for Computer Science"
+This repository contains the case study for the exam of "Formal Methods for Computer Science"